Jarret Johnson: Regular season

+Playoffs

 Post-retirement

 In 2017 Johnson joined the Ravens' radio broadcast crew, to serve as a color analyst for four regular-season games.

 Personal life

 Johnson married Anna Grimes on April 3, 2004.
 They reside in Niceville, Florida, close to Eglin Air Force Base.

 Johnson is an avid outdoorsman who loves to boat, hunt and fish.
 He comes from a family with a long and trying legacy of men who made a living as commercial crabbers and fishermen.
 Beginning with his great-grandfather, all of the men in the Johnson family worked on the water, including his father, Ludwig, who was lost at sea two weeks before Jarret's eighth birthday.